Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Introduction

-To answer this question, we begin by reviewing the development of modern retrieval.
-The study of retrieval has a long and rich history \cite{TurtleF95}, originating in the 1960s and driven by decades of work in the Database (DB) \cite{ChakrabartiCG11,Starling,WangLHCPS17,WidmoserKA24} and Information Retrieval (IR) \cite{GrandMFL20,BroderCHSZ03,0003WZC0RRR24,Yang0L17} communities.
-This body of work has produced two complementary approaches: lexical and semantic search.
-Lexical methods, such as Full-Text Search (\fts) \cite{WangLPS17,DingS11} and Sparse Vector Search (\svs) \cite{BruchNIL24a,FormalPC21}, excel at exact keyword matching and produce interpretable results but often fail to capture contextual meaning \cite{GyselRK18}.
-In contrast, semantic approaches like Dense Vector Search (\dvs) \cite{WangXY021,LiZSWLZL20} and Tensor Search (\ts) \cite{KhattabZ20,SanthanamKPZ22} leverage neural models to understand context and nuance \cite{WangMW22,milvus}, though they may lack precision for keyword-specific queries.
-Hybrid search strategically combines these paradigms to leverage their respective strengths \cite{ChenZLBN22,MaKHM20,abs-1903-08690}.
+The study of retrieval has a long history \cite{TurtleF95}, stemming from decades of work in both the Database (DB) \cite{ChakrabartiCG11,Starling,WangLHCPS17,WidmoserKA24} and Information Retrieval (IR) \cite{GrandMFL20,BroderCHSZ03,0003WZC0RRR24,Yang0L17} communities.
+This research has produced two complementary approaches: lexical and semantic search.
+Lexical methods, such as Full-Text Search (\fts) \cite{WangLPS17,DingS11} and Sparse Vector Search (\svs) \cite{BruchNIL24a,FormalPC21}, excel at exact keyword matching and offer interpretability, but often fail to capture contextual meaning \cite{GyselRK18}.
+In contrast, semantic approaches like Dense Vector Search (\dvs) \cite{WangXY021,LiZSWLZL20} and Tensor Search (\ts) \cite{KhattabZ20,SanthanamKPZ22} employ neural models to understand context and nuance \cite{WangMW22,milvus}, though they may lack precision for keyword-specific queries.
+Hybrid search strategically combines these paradigms to synthesize their complementary strengths \cite{ChenZLBN22,MaKHM20,abs-1903-08690}.
 While this blended approach can significantly improve retrieval accuracy, it introduces a fundamental tension between effectiveness and system cost.
 As our preliminary results in Figure \ref{fig: intro perf} demonstrate, each additional retrieval path, while boosting accuracy, can dramatically increase query latency and memory consumption.
-This creates a complex, multi-dimensional optimization problem, making it crucial for system designers to carefully balance these competing factors.
+This creates a complex optimization problem, making it crucial for system designers to carefully balance these competing factors.